ipudu/order/docs/tutorials/tutorial.rst

     :alt: alternate text

-2. Generate the **xyz file** (input for the order package) from the trajectory with the atoms necessary to calculate the local structure.
+2. Generate the **xyz file** (input for the order package) from the trajectory with the atoms (O or center of mass) necessary to calculate the local structure.

 .. note:: This xyz file should include all the water Oxygen atoms and all the other atoms that are cosidered as the closest neighbors.